aspose-email/Aspose.Email-for-.NET/README.md

 Are you ready to give Aspose.Email for .NET a try?
 Simply execute `Install-Package Aspose.Email` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.Email for .NET and want to upgrade the version, please execute `Update-Package Aspose.Email` to get the latest version.

 ## Create an Email Message & Save it in MSG Format using C# Code

-You can execute below code snippet to see how Aspose.Email API performs in your environment or check the [GitHub Repository](https://github.com/aspose-email/Aspose.Email-for-.NET) for other common usage scenarios.

 ```csharp
 // create an instance of the MailMessage class